ishami-i/alu-web-development/README.md

-This is the  repository about basic on *HTML* and *CSS*.
+This is the repository about the basics of *HTML* and *CSS*.

-it includes every basic that must be covered. in Html and CSS,
+It includes every basic that must be covered. in HTML and CSS,

-##Done by IShami Irene
+Done by Ishami Irene